 Because of this, I'm also trying to do my bit to extend a helping hand where I can.
 Only in a much more intrepid and audacious manner.
 What I mean by this is simply to help raise funds to provide Cambodian youngsters who have lost a limb due to land mines left behind by the late Khmer Rouge junta.
 I am currently involved in a campaign which I've named The Prostate for Prosthetic Project.

 The name of the campaign says it all.
-One of my tasks as a nutritional guidance counsellor (apart from being a travel writer) is to reach out to anyone who cares or dares to act on my teachings about how to make a good one of the easiest preventable cancers in men.
+One of my tasks as a nutritional guidance counsellor (apart from being a travel writer) is to reach out to anyone who would like to know more about my teachings on how to make one of the easiest cancers in men, preventable.

 Yes, you've guessed it.
 It's the prostate.
 Basically what I'm proposing is the following....
 If I am able to help you recover from your prostate predicament and you get to live a long and healthy life, I need your help in supporting one of my Children in Cambodia with a prosthetic so that he or she may also get to live a prosperous life.
 I am also happy to extend my support to women who suffer from breast cancer.

-You can also view my new website www.healthtaboo.com for more information on health issues and nutrition should you want to learn more about the good stuff for a long and healthy lifestyle.
+You can also view my new website www.healthtaboo.com for more information on health and nutritional issues should you want to learn more about the good stuff for a long and healthy lifestyle.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.